I beg to move,

 In Pakistan, about which we have heard quite a lot today, on the Sunday a week after the Peshawar bomb, Muslims formed a human chain around some churches to protect Christians who were going to worship.
 In Oman, a Muslim country, it is possible for Christians to worship openly in the Jesus the Good Shepherd church in Muscat; I have been able to worship there myself.
 That is an example that other Muslim countries should follow.
 In Mandera in Kenya, Muslims stood up for Christians who were being attacked, saying, “You kill all of us or you kill none of us.”

-As I say, this is rightly a grim debate, because these facts deserve much greater circulation, and all of us want follow-through from the Government.
-However, it is important to look at how we can do things differently, and to look at signs of hope and examples of people from one faith standing up against the persecution of people from another.
+As I say, this is rightly a grim debate, because these facts deserve much greater circulation, and we all want follow-through from the Government.
+However, it is important to look at how we can do things differently and to look at signs of hope and examples of people from one faith standing up against the persecution of people from another.

 I thank the Foreign Secretary for commissioning this excellent report.
 He has taken a bold and important step in opening the Government up to challenge.
 He did that for good reason.
 We all look forward to the Government following through on the recommendations, as they very much need to.